 By the late 1960s Mays became a vocal critic of radical organizations such as the Black Panther Party for Self-Defense.
 They, in turn, denounced Mays’s moderate approach to attaining racial equality.

 By 1967, Mays had retired from Morehouse and was elected to the Atlanta Board of Education.
 He served as president in 1970, offering guidance during the tense period of desegregation of the city’s public schools.
-In recognition of his life’s work promoting racial justice and African American education, the National Association for the Advancement of Colored People (NACCP) awarded him the Spingarn Medal.
-Benjamin Mays died in Atlanta, Georgia in 1984.
+In recognition of his life’s work promoting racial justice and African American education, the National Association for the Advancement of Colored People (NAACP) awarded him the Spingarn Medal.
+Benjamin Mays died in Atlanta, Georgia on March 28, 1984.
+He was 89 at the time of his death.